Types of Brain Injuries Caused by a NM 18 Wheeler Wreck: Albuquerque Trucking Accident Lawyer

 There are many types of brain injuries which could be caused by New Mexico 18 wheeler wreck.
 These brain injuries, or traumatic brain injuries which are also known as TBIs, can be debilitating, permanent, and devastating.
 An individual’s daily independence can be ruined by a brain injury.
 Many times individuals will no longer be able to work at the same job or hold a position in the same occupation.
 In some cases, an individual may need to fully rely on the complete and around-the-clock care of others.
 Thus, lost wages may continue to accumulate as medical expenses grow overburdening.

 But this does not mean that victims of New Mexico 18 wheeler wrecks are without help.
-Here at the Caruso Law Offices, P.C., our experienced Albuquerque trucking accident lawyer has made a career out of helping victims recover from a truck driver or trucking company’s negligence.
+Here at the NM Truck Accident Attorneys, our experienced Albuquerque trucking accident lawyer has made a career out of helping victims recover from a truck driver or trucking company’s negligence.
 Our law office has compassionately represented victims of catastrophic brain injuries, and helps families focus on recovering and moving forward.
 Call us for a FREE consultation to learn how we can help you and your family by dialing (505) 883-5000.

 Types of Brain Injuries After 18 Wheeler Wrecks